 The approved development shall be carried out in accordance with the report on ground conditions (including remediation strategy) for each Phase of development approved under 18/00671/AOD as amended by 19/02559/AOD unless an alternative or amended report is agreed in writing with the local planning authority.

-Upon Commencement of each Phase the approved remediation strategy for that Phase shall be implemented.
+Upon commencement of each Phase the approved remediation strategy for that Phase shall be implemented.

-If, during the Development of a Phase, contamination not previously identified is found to be present within that Phase then no further Development in the areas where contamination is identified shall be carried out until a further remediation strategy has been submitted to the local planning authority for approval in writing, detailing how this unsuspected contamination shall be dealt with.
+If, during the development of a Phase, contamination not previously identified is found to be present within that Phase then no further development in the areas where contamination is identified shall be carried out until a further remediation strategy has been submitted to the local planning authority for approval in writing, detailing how this unsuspected contamination shall be dealt with.

 The further remediation strategy shall be implemented as approved.